The Fat Tail: Chapter overview

 Domestic instability can negatively affect investors and corporations, such as during the 1979 Iranian Revolution.
-Methods of analyzing domestic instability include aggregating a series of indicators that are associated with political unrest and closely monitoring a country’s cities and/or the youth population.
+Methods of analyzing domestic instability include aggregating indicators associated with political unrest and closely monitoring a country’s cities and/or youth population.
 One type of domestic instability is civil strife, which is a societal—as opposed to a governmental—risk.
-Civil strife includes revolutions, civil wars, state failures, coup d’états, and riots.
+Civil strife includes revolutions, wars, state failures, coup d’états, and riots.
 Companies can mitigate the risks of civil strife through risk absorption, transfer, pooling, diversification, or avoidance.